← Back to blog

 GPT-5.4: OpenAI's Most Capable Model Arrives With Computer Use

 GPT-5.4 drops with verified computer use benchmarks, 1M token context, and a Tool Search feature that changes how you architect agents.
-Here's what actually changed and what it means if you're evaluating models right now.
+Here's what it means for your OpenClaw setup and agentic workflows.

 Computer Use Is No Longer a Curiosity